nguyenmp/docs-v2/content/influxdb/v2.0/reference/rc1-upgrade-guide.md

   active = true
 ```

-If you’ve never used the CLI before, you can create a new configuration profile using the `influx config` command.
+If you've never used the CLI before, you can create a new configuration profile using the `influx config` command.

 ```sh
 influx config create \